kenhkan/noflo-automaton/README.md

 ## Usage

-There are two user modes: normal and noflo.
-Normal mode exposes a regular class for you to run a JavaScript object-based (i.e. parsed JSON) rule set.
+There are two user modes: CommonJS and NoFlo.
+CommonJS mode exposes a regular class for you to run a JavaScript object-based (i.e. parsed JSON) rule set.
 In NoFlo mode, it is a graph in NoFlo that you could connect to your network.

 Your JSON rule set

-### Normal Mode
+### CommonJS Mode

-In normal mode, you simply create a new automaton and call `run`.
+In CommonJS mode, you simply create a new automaton and call `run`.
 Assuming the JSON file described under the section "Why not just CasperJS" above is available at `rules.json`: